pants721/pork/README.md

 # Pork
-A project to efficently reset Minecraft seeds with Keras for speedrunning purposes
+A project to efficently reset Minecraft seeds with opencv for speedrunning purposes

 ## Technologies Used
 - Rust